shiladitya-bits/hodor/README.md

 TODO: Write usage instructions here

 ## Development
+Put your Ruby code in the file `lib/hodor`.
+To experiment with that code, run `bin/console` for an interactive prompt.

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.